iosiro/smart-contract-workshop-challenges/README.md

 # Install Dependencies

-For the best experience, `NodeJS v16` is recommended (https://nodejs.org/en/download/).
-But with `NodeJS` and `npm` installed, simply run `npm install` from the project root to get set up.
+For the best experience, [version 16 of NodeJS](https://nodejs.org/en/download/) is recommended.
+With `NodeJS` and `npm` installed, simply run `npm install` from the project root to get set up.

 To ensure your setup works as intended, run `npx hardhat test test/JavascriptExampleCode.js` from the project root.

 # Solidity/Javascript Example Code

 The `SolidityIntro` contract (`contracts/SolidityIntro.sol`) and `JavascriptExampleCode.js` script (`test/JavascriptExampleCode.js`) provide some example syntax to get you started. `SolidityIntro.sol` demonstrates some basic language concepts, and `JavascriptExampleCode.js` shows how to deploy and interact with smart contracts using HardHat's `ethers` module.
 It should be sufficient to get you going.
-Additionally, this README also includes some Solidity and Javascript (hardhat) gotcha's!
+Additionally, this README also includes some Solidity and Javascript/HardHat gotchas you may encounter

 # Challenges